HC3 Persistence forecast automatic access

 boolean_horizon: takes into account "1" or not "0" the far horizon.
 Optional, if not set, default value is "0".

-Compared to the output column content available in the standard HelioClim-3 services, two points differ:
+Compared to the output column content available in the classic HelioClim-3 services, two points differ:

 - The header is by default available

 - A reliability column is available before the last column of Top of Atmosphere irradiation values.

 The reliability column has several forms depending of the time step: